 When you and your co-directors first launch your company, the idea of a dispute developing seems absurd.
 The excitement and passion for your new product or service propel you forward, making the late nights and occasional seven-day weeks fly by.

 Over time, your company starts to generate revenue, create a talented team and apply for your first round of funding.
 It’s time to commit and give up your ‘day job’ and focus all your energies on your venture.
 During the startup phase, the odd argument is inevitable as directors of a company try different ideas and see alternative paths to growth.
 But a full-blown dispute – surely that could never happen?

 Fast forward a few years and you are turning a profit and have grown both your team and market reach.
 Series B and C funding have been secured and there are now several more shareholders.
 This is the point at which a director dispute can occur.
 There are many triggers for a dispute developing; the most common being:

-Boardroom disputes are one of the biggest threats to the success of SMEs.
-In this article, we discuss three tips for effectively handling directors’ disputes in a way that protects your business’s finances and reputation.
+Boardroom disputes are one of the biggest threats to the success of small businesses.
+In this article, we discuss three tips for effectively handling limited company director disputes in a way that protects your business’s finances and reputation.

-One - Have a dispute resolution procedure in your Articles of Association and put a Shareholders’ Agreement in place.
+1. Have a dispute resolution procedure in your Articles of Association and put a Shareholders’ Agreement in place

 Should the director refuse to resign, the shareholders of the company can remove them by sending a Special Notice under section 168 of the Companies Act 2006 to the company at least 28 days before the meeting to table the resolution to remove the director takes place.
 The company must send a copy of the Special Notice to the director concerned and a board meeting called to convene a general meeting of the shareholders.